 Sarah guides clients throughout secular mindfulness practices.
 She is a senior instructor in the Foundations of Applied Mindfulness Meditation certificate program at the University of Toronto, and is the co-founder of Mindfulness York Region.

 Sarah can provide you with as much or as little support you need for your research project.
 Working together, we explore what are the most appropriate research questions that need to be addressed at this time.
 Methods, data collection, data analysis, and the final product are specifically tailored your needs and budget.

 Sarah guides you through coaching strategies and results-driven practices that move you towards your goals for personal development and professional work.
 Together we may explore how to cultivate emotional intelligence, a deeper self-awareness, or facilitate stronger relationships.

 Mindfulness and mindfulness meditation is cultivating an awareness of the present moment, without judgment, by bringing intentional attention to our feelings, thoughts, bodily sensations, and surrounding environment.
-Sarah facilitates one-to-one and group secular mindfulness practices for parents and individuals living with cancer.
+Sarah facilitates one-to-one and group secular mindfulness practices for individuals and small groups.

 Serbinski, S. (in-press).
 Designing research survey.
 In L. Hitchcock, M. Sage, & N.J.
 Smyth.
 Teaching Social Work with Digital Technology.
 Alexandra, VA: CSWE Press.